Colourhood/Sushi/README.md

 #### Cocoapods
 In your your `Podfile` file add the following...
 ```
-pod 'Sushi' '~> 1.0.1'
+pod 'Sushi' '~> 1.2.0'
 ```

 #### Carthage
-Support for carthage will be added in the next release
+Support for carthage will be added in a future release

 ### Guide/Documentation
 Sushi was designed around one particular objective - JSON decoding.